 Music and theatre applicants must also submit pre-screening materials and/or participate in an interview or audition.
 Pre-screening, audition, and interview requirements vary by major; see the appropriate website for details:

-Freshman and transfer candidates may apply for regular admission for the fall or spring semester.
-Prospective freshmen should apply in their senior year of secondary school, no later than February 1 for the fall semester and no later than November 1 for the spring semester.
+First-year and transfer candidates may apply for regular admission for the fall or spring semester.
+Prospective first-year students should apply no later than February 1 for the fall semester and no later than November 1 for the spring semester.
 Transfer applicants should submit their application early in the semester prior to entry, and no later than March 1 for fall admission or November 1 for spring admission.
 Please see above for information regarding admission to the School of Music or the Department of Theatre Arts.

 English Language Testing Requirements